Wyatt-Plaga/dereclict-dawn-guide/documentation/architecture_overview.md

 4. **Game Balancing**: The separation of game logic makes it easier to tune and balance game parameters
 5. **Mobile Optimization**: The throttled state updates already consider performance on mobile devices
 6. **Progressive Web App**: The architecture supports conversion to a PWA for offline play
+7. **Immutability Patterns**: If needed in the future, the direct mutation pattern could be replaced with immutable updates for better debugging and time-travel capabilities

 ---